Trauma Informed Mindfulness Training for Foster Carers.

 Our Workshops are:

-- Delivered online and during school hours meaning they are accessible to those who have
+- Delivered online between school hours meaning they are accessible to those who have children at home

 - Accessible to all, regardless of any previous experience of Mindfulness